IBM/couchbackup/README.md

 * `bufferSize`: see `COUCH_BUFFER_SIZE`.
 * `requestTimeout`: see `COUCH_REQUEST_TIMEOUT`.
 * `iamApiKey`: see `CLOUDANT_IAM_API_KEY`.
-* `iamTokenUrl`: may be used with `iamApiKey` to override the default URL for retrieving IAM tokens.
+* `iamTokenUrl`: optionally used with `iamApiKey` to override the default URL for retrieving IAM tokens.

-The callback has the standard `err, data` parameters and is called when the restore completes or fails.
+When the restore completes or fails the callback functions gets called with the standard `err, data` parameters.

 The `restore` function returns an event emitter.
 You can subscribe to:

 * `restored` - when a batch of documents is restored.
 * `finished` - emitted once when all documents are restored.

-The backup file (or `srcStream`) contains lists comprising of document revisions, where each list is separated by a newline.
-The list length is dictated by the `bufferSize` parameter used during the backup.
+The `srcStream` for the restore is a [backup file](#whats-in-a-backup-file).

-It's possible a list could be corrupt due to failures in the backup process.
-A `BackupFileJsonError` is emitted for each corrupt list found. _These can only be ignored if the backup that generated the stream did complete successfully_.
-This ensures that corrupt lists also have a valid counterpart within the stream.
+In the case of an incomplete backup the file could be corrupt and in that case the restore emits a `BackupFileJsonError`.

 Restore data from a stream: